 \section{Methodology}

-This section presents the proposed FREE-Merging: Sec~\ref{sec:motivation} explains the need for a two-part design, Sec~\ref{sec:fr-merging} and Sec~\ref{sec:expert} cover the FR-Merging for the backbone and the lightweight expert module, respectively, followed by the overall FREE-Merging framework and a complexity analysis in Sec~\ref{sec:method:analysis}.
+This section presents FREE-Merging: Sec.~\ref{sec:motivation} explains the need for a two-part design, Sec.~\ref{sec:fr-merging} and Sec.~\ref{sec:expert} cover the FR-Merging for the backbone and the lightweight expert module, respectively, followed by the FREE-Merging in Sec.~\ref{sec:free_merging} and a complexity analysis in Sec.~\ref{sec:method:analysis}.